Program: Hoshino, Yuuki | Sound: Niikura, Kouji | Screenplay: Suda, Goichi

 Depending on whether or not Mika remembers the name of the meeting spot she agreed with Arisa can go a few different ways, but what it boils down to is that either Mika insists to go look for Rumi who had, in the meantime, gone off on her own, or Arisa will ditch her after finding a flyer for a nearby show of Violence Kono, the schoolgirl killing pro-wrestler, who Mika hilariously mistakes for a porn actor.
 Either way, Arisa will wait for Mika at Tea House RANK as she looks for Rumi.
 The names of the businesses on the street are mostly horrible, “American Toys”, “Miserable Lie”, “Dream Mart” and “Asura music instruments.”

 Mika is then approached by Yayoi, who introduces herself as Chisato’s estranged younger sister.
 Yayoi then compliments Mika on being a rule breaker, to which Mika notices how different she is from her sister Chisato.
 Yayoi says that she’s not really close to her due to the fact that she’s not really attuned to empathy as she can’t see a functional use for it.
+She also claims to have been sent by Arisa, who is stuck with her shopping bags, to fetch Mika.

-The Deep Guide Q&A once again sheds some light onto this familial relationship: both Chisato and Yayoi are Zoroastrian angels, with Chisato being on the side of good (Ahura Mazda) and Yayoi being on the side of evil (Angra Mainyu).
+The In-depth Guide Q&A once again sheds some light onto this familial relationship: both Chisato and Yayoi are Zoroastrian angels, with Chisato being on the side of good (Ahura Mazda) and Yayoi being on the side of evil (Angra Mainyu).
 It could therefore be construed that, since Yayoi is associated with Mithra and Chisato is said to have two siblings in Twilight Syndrome, Mithra is also their “brother”.
 The editor of the Q&A seems to imply as much as well.
 With his role as the keeper of contracts, Mithra stands between the two extremes of Chisato and Yayoi.
 Although he is depicted as harboring a certain wickedness, Mithra merely delights himself in watching humans ruin each other’s lives over petty desires, while Yayoi brainwashes people and manipulates events to her own advantage.

 Mika ultimately decides to follow her, but she is once again ambushed by her stalker.
 She manages to escape and berates Yayoi for failing to help her, to which Yayoi replies that she didn’t really see a reason to.
 After again chastising Mika over her trustful nature, Yayoi leaves, letting the stalker capture her.